 3. Carpet freshener

-Cornstarch picks up odors well, so if your carpet is smelling a little funky, scatter cornstarch on it, allow it to rest half an hour, and then vacuum to pick it up.
+Cornstarch picks up odors well, so if your carpet is smelling a little funky, scatter cornstarch on it, allow to rest half an hour, and then vacuum.
 The house should smell cleaner, and the carpet will feel softer and silkier as well.
 Your Orlando flooring company will be impressed with your maintenance skills.